By Cathy Moore

 Our original content was a short description of a real-life discussion between a soldier and Pashtun leader.
 We added enough twists to end up with 12 paths through the material, using a flowchart to keep track of everything.

-The paths cross at several points, as recommended in my scenario design course.
+The paths cross at several points, as recommended in my scenario design toolkit.
 This lets players practice recovering from mistakes and means that one bad choice doesn’t doom you to a bad ending.

 The debating squad leaders